-What facts need to be reported to your health care provider?
+What facts need to be reported to your healthcare provider?

-If you or someone you know has been bitten or scratched by an animal, remember to report the following facts to your health care provider:
+If you or someone you know has been bitten or scratched by an animal, remember to report the following facts to your healthcare provider:

-Location of the incident (backyard, forest, etc.)
+Location of the incident (such as backyard or forest)